+ Profile + Job

 It would be nice if after all this wonderful open communication, a decision is made that leaves both the parents and babysitter happy.
 But what if it doesn’t?
 What if the parents don’t want you to be in charge when they’re around?
 Or what if they say they do, but when they are home they’re constantly interfering?

-Here are a few suggestions that will reduce the not so good effects of Mom and Dad interfering:
+Here are a few suggestions that will reduce the not-so-good effects of Mom and Dad interfering:

 • Organize a super fun and involved project at home.
 There are some crafts that literally take hours to complete.
 For instance, paper mache, a baking project, an experiment of some sort.
 Just don’t blow anything up.